How to install Dalfox on Kali Linux

 3. Check Your System Architecture

-GAU provides binaries for different architectures, so you need to know whether your system is amd64
+GAU provides binaries for different architectures, so you need to know whether your system is amd64 (most common for desktops and servers) or arm64 (for ARM-based systems like Raspberry Pi).
+Run this command to check:

 uname -m